arduino/docs-content/content/arduino-cloud/02.hardware/06.device-provisioning/content.md

 - [Arduino UNO R4 WiFi](https://docs.arduino.cc/hardware/uno-r4-wifi/) (Wi-Fi firmware version 0.6.0 or later required)
 - [Arduino Giga R1 WiFi](https://docs.arduino.cc/hardware/giga-r1-wifi/)

 A board that is ready for Bluetooth provisioning has a specific provisioning sketch installed and displays a pulsing LED or a Bluetooth icon on the LED matrix (for UNO R4 WiFi).
 Newer boards are delivered with this specific sketch already installed.
-If the pulsing LED is not visible, please use the USB provisioning method.
+If the pulsing LED is not visible, please use the USB provisioning method or follow the 2 Steps Migration to setup your board for BLE provisioning.

 ### Setting up Your Device With Bluetooth